datctbk/suno-architect-support/PRIVACY.md

 ## How the App Works

-When you use Suno Architect:
+When you use MelodyMaker AI:

 1. **Song Prompts** — Your song ideas and prompts are processed through Google's Gemini AI API to generate results.
 These requests are made directly from your device and are not stored by us.